 A career in technology involves learning in an environment that is constantly growing and changing.
 Technology is continuously evolving and there are new applications and approaches to it being developed every day.

 If you’re thinking about pursuing an education in tech, you may have already determined what your major is going to be.
 However, having a minor is important; it gives you a chance to be more well-rounded and explore aspects of a career path that you may have otherwise ignored.
+Because of this many ask: is a computer science minor worth it?

 For people who want to give themselves the best opportunity when it comes to finding success in the tech industry, a computer science minor is definitely worth pursuing.
 Below are a few benefits that come with earning this minor.